 Willy's neighbor, a steady businessman.
 He is a constant friend to Willy through the years, though Willy is quick to take offense whenever Charley tries to bring Willy's unrealistic dreams down to earth.
 Charley foresees Willy's destruction and tries to save him by offering him a job.
 He gives the final elegy about what it meant for Willy to live and die as a salesman.

 The Death of a Salesman quotes below are all either spoken by Charley or refer to Charley.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Death of a Salesman published in 2011.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Death of a Salesman published in 2011.).

 Act 2 Quotes